Pita bread will always hold a special place in my heart.

 - Let the dough rest for 10 minutes.

-- Repeat the stretch and fold and resting process up to 5 more times for a total of 7 stretch and folds (or as many as you are able).
+- Repeat the stretch and fold and resting process up to five more times for a total of seven stretch and folds (or as many as you are able).
 I have made great bread by just doing two stretch and folds.
 But remember, the more stretching and folding, the more gluten will develop, and the higher your bread will rise!

 - After the last stretch and fold cover the dough and allow it to ferment overnight or at least 8 hours.

-- Preheat your oven to 550° with your griddle or baking stone inside on the center rack.
+- Preheat your oven to 550°F with your griddle or baking stone inside on the center rack.

 - Working with the fermented dough, start the final stretch and fold.
 This will act as the "punch down" of the dough, deflating the gasses trapped inside the gluten network.
 Stretch the dough several times toward the center, each time pressing down on the dough to remove air bubbles.